Alpha-Fetoprotein Tumor Marker (Blood)

 Blood urea nitrogen, or BUN, and creatinine level tests.
 These show how well your kidneys are working.

-where new blood cells are made.
+marrow is where new blood cells are made.

-rise when you have liver cancer.
+levels can rise when you have liver cancer, whereas your glucose level may fall.

 Viral hepatitis tests.
 Hepatitis B and C are linked to liver cancer, so you may have tests for viral hepatitis.